labinthewild/LITW-study-templates/README.md

 This repository bundles together the LabintheWild template study and the LabintheWild RESTful API.

 You will need Node and NPM to build and run this bundle.
 See [this link](https://nodejs.org/en/) for instructions on installing Node and NPM.

-You will also need PHP to run it.
+You will also need to have PHP installed to run it.
+(Make sure you have the 'PHP-curl' extension installed and enabled.)

 This bundle has been tested on OSX 10.11.1 and Ubuntu 17.04.